Joyce Quin: Early life and career

-She served as Member of the European Parliament for Tyne South and Wear and Tyne and Wear successively from 1979 to 1989.
+She served as a member of the European Parliament for Tyne South and Wear and Tyne and Wear successively from 1979 to 1989.
 During her time as an MEP she served as Labour spokesperson on Fisheries from 1979 to 1984.
 She was a member of the Agriculture, Women's Rights, Regional and Economic Affairs Committee.
 In 1979, she tabled the resolution to set up a Register of Members' Interests which was eventually accepted by the European Parliament.

 Member of Parliament

 Quin entered the House of Commons in the 1987 election as Member of Parliament for Gateshead East.
-In Opposition (1987-1997) she served on the Labour front bench as a Shadow Minister for Consumer Affairs, Trade Policy, Regional Policy and Employment (dealing with the EU Social Chapter).
+In Opposition (1987–1997) she served on the Labour front bench as a Shadow Minister for Consumer Affairs, Trade Policy, Regional Policy and Employment (dealing with the EU Social Chapter).
 From 1994 to 1997 she served as Shadow Europe Minister and was Deputy to Shadow Foreign Secretary Robin Cook.